ckoval7/fdlogdb/README.md

 	- List of acceptable sections
 	- Image display
 	- regex to check class
+	- GOTA Logging
+	- FD post processing

 Not working/to-do:

-	* GOTA logging
-	* FD post processing
 	* Come up with a name
 	* more to come!